tommmcloud/aws-vpc-terraform/README.md

 # AWS VPC — Infrastructure as Code (Terraform)

 ## Overview
-Provisions a VPC on AWS using Terraform, including public and private subnets, an internet gateway, and route tables.
+Provisioned a VPC on AWS using Terraform, including public and private subnets, an internet gateway, and route tables.
 Built as part of an AWS Solutions Architect portfolio.

 ## Architecture